CatherineGregory/Heatwaves/README.md

 # Heatwaves
 Python notebooks to accompany the paper 'Non-survivable heat stress conditions are already occurring'

+Survivable days uses the model in Vanos et al. to calculate number of survivable days given temperature and humidity data.

 Compound age and heat is used to make the maps showing the bivariate plots combining heat risk and population density.

 US_Case_Studies is used to make the scatterplot and timeseries plots for each of the case studies.